 28. Portraits of His Children – I often mention that some stories there in “implied” incest, and aside from House of the Worm being one, the character Richard Cantling in Portraits of His Children is another.
 This story appears to be a personal critique GRRM is applying to himself and his writing career.
 Martin has said the story Meathouse Man is deeply personal and it is easy to see how this story written in a similar time period could also be an introspective analysis.
-There is no actual incest in Portraits… , but the crazy Cantling (crazy in the way Cersei, Lysa, and Arnolf Karstak are) fantasizes in a dreamlike sequence that this painting (one of a few) comes to life and calls him “daddy” and it gets supremely weird and often emotionally hard to read.
-All of these paintings that are being sent to him he considers his “children”, and they come to life for him, and he is “mad” and he goes to his own mental “darkling stream” journey.
-To cut to the end, he has a daughter in real life and his daughter ends up rejecting him like her mother (his wife) did… so, because of these inappropriate “relationships” the main character has with his “children”, he brings on a downfall of his dynasty.
+There is no actual incest in Portraits… , but the crazy Cantling (crazy in the way Cersei, Lysa, and Arnolf Karstak are) fantasizes in a dreamlike sequence that this painting (one of a few) comes to life and calls him “daddy” and it gets supremely weird and often emotionally difficult to read; the “show me where it hurts” scenes.
+All of these surprise paintings of his own book characters are being sent to him by his real-life daughter, Michelle.
+The ongoing issue with Cantling is that he considers his book characters his “children”, and they come to life for him, and he is “mad” and he goes to his own mental “darkling stream” journey.
+To cut to the end, Michelle ends up rejecting Cantling like her mother did before she died.
+The difference being Michelle accuses her father of rape because of a novel he wrote and published that was based on her life.
+Michelle has a caustic fallout with her father over the “mind rape” he causes her.
+It is because of these inappropriate “relationships” the main character has with his “children” combined with the dysfunction he faces in real life that he brings on a downfall of his own dynasty.